aDotInTheVoid/boxcars/docs/report/report.md

 While currently `verona-rt` allows creating cowns with a C++ type and using them in C++, and `boxcars` allows creating cowns with a Rust type and using them in Rust, there is no way to create a cown that can be used in both languages.
-It would be nice to allow passing cowns accross the FFI barier between these languages.
+It would be nice to allow passing cowns across the FFI barier between these languages.
 This would require changing the current design, where the C++ side is entirely unaware of the data stored in a `boxcars` cown.